kelveden/duct.middleware.ring-jwt/README.md

   {:alg :HS256 :secret "somesecret"}
 ```

-You will then need to hook it into a handler of your choice in your Duct configuration; e.g.:
+You will then need to hook it into a handler of your choice in your configuration; e.g.:

 ```clj
 {:duct.handler/root